gustavo-castro/MDB/README.rst

     $ pip install pygame

-If you don't know how to install python packages, please check the `pip quickstart website`__.
+If you don't know how to install python packages, please check the following link and install the Python 2.7 pip version.
+`pip quickstart website`__.

 __ https://pip.pypa.io/en/stable/quickstart/